1,000+ Opportunities

 LSTA Grants is sponsored by South Carolina State Library (IMLS via LSTA).
 LSTA Grants from the South Carolina State Library, funded through the Institute of Museum and Library Services (IMLS) via the Library Services and Technology Act (LSTA), provide financial support to public libraries and library agencies across South Carolina.

-Museums for America (MFA) is sponsored by Institute of Museum and Library Services (IMLS).
-The MFA program invests in museums of all sizes and disciplines in project-based efforts to serve the public through educational programs and exhibits, community partnerships, and collections stewardship activities.
-This can include experiential learning and discovery for people of all ages and backgrounds.
+Museums for America is sponsored by Institute of Museum and Library Services (IMLS).
+The Museums for America (MFA) program invests in museums of all sizes and disciplines in project-based efforts to serve the public through educational programs and exhibits, community partnerships, and collections stewardship activities.
+The program aims to advance a museum's capacity to serve people of all ages and backgrounds, respond to community needs, and manage and care for collections.

 Small Business Technology Transfer (STTR) Program is sponsored by Various Federal Agencies (e.g., SBA, NSF, NIH, DOE, DOD, NASA, NIST, NOAA, USDA, EDA, EPA, HUD, DARPA, IMLS, NEA, NEH).
 The STTR program expands funding opportunities in the federal innovation research and development arena.
 It requires a formal collaboration between a small business and a research institution to develop innovative technologies.